 The Four Excellent Reasons That I Love My Job

-I love the working conditions at BKA.
+One of the main reasons why I love my job is because of the working conditions at BKA.
 This is probably because I have a lot of control over them and I am somewhat of a control freak.
 As long as I write a minimum number of articles and check my email a couple of times a day, then I am doing my job.
 I don’t have to deal with the same kinds of conditions that I did while working in retail/customer service jobs.
 This includes dress code, customer interactions, and a schedule set by someone else.

 The fact that BKA does not have guidelines for dress and appearance has actually helped me potty train my son.
 I was trying to figure out how to change my bland and short hairstyle and my son suggested blue and spiky.
 So we made a deal that if he had no accidents for a week, I would dye my hair blue and spike it.
 He hasn’t had an accident since.
 If I still worked in customer service then chances are my job would not have let me dye my hair blue and I couldn’t have made the deal with him.